bcgov/bcgov-python-presentations/README.md

 * March 18, 2020 [Can the data speak?
 Reflections on Unsupervised Classification](https://github.com/bcgov/bcgov-python-presentations/tree/master/presentations/20200318_richardson_unsupervised_classification)

 ## Project Status
-Underway and always open to improvements!
+Underway and always open to improvements and contributions!

 ## Getting Help or Reporting an Issue